instead-hub/instead/doc/stead3_en.md

 So, it looks like a classic INSTEAD of a game?

-_Glavnoe okno_ games contain a narrative, information about the static and dynamic parts of the scene, active events and a picture the scene (in the graphic interpreter) with possible transitions to other scene.
+_Main game window_ contain a narrative, information about the static and dynamic parts of the scene, active events and a picture the scene (in the graphic interpreter) with possible transitions to other scene.

-Obizatelna part scene appears only once, when showing scene, or with explicit inspection of the scene (in the graphic interpreter -- Staticheskaya part scene contains information about static objects scene (usually scenery) and is always displayed.
+_Descriptive part of the scene_ appears only once, when showing scene, or with explicit inspection of the scene (in the graphic interpreter -- Staticheskaya part scene contains information about static objects scene (usually scenery) and is always displayed.
 This part written by the author of the game.

-Dinamicheskaja part scene is composed of descriptions of objects in the scene, which are present in the moment on stage.
+_Dynamic part of the scene_ is composed of descriptions of objects in the scene, which are present in the moment on stage.
 This part is generated automatically and always displays.
 Usually, it presents objects that can change its location.